John Waters (actor): Music

-Waters was born in London, England.
 He first faced a live audience as a singer and bass guitar player with 1960s London-based blues band The Riots before travelling to Australia, initially for an extended working holiday and then eventually settling there permanently.

-Waters is an accomplished musician, and since 1992 has toured many times with his one-man show Looking Through a Glass Onion.
-Co-written with friend and musician, Stewart D'Arrietta, the show is a tribute to John Lennon featuring numerous examples of Lennon's music, words and images.
-In addition to many Australian tours of this show it also played six months in the West End, London.
-In 2014, it played 120 performances at the Union Square Theatre in Manhattan.
+Since 1992 Waters has performed with a one-man show Looking Through a Glass Onion co-written with Stewart D'Arrietta, a tribute to John Lennon featuring Lennon's music, words and images.
+In addition to many Australian tours of the show he also played six months in the West End, London.
+In 2014 he played 120 performances at the Union Square Theatre in Manhattan.

-Waters has released a number of CDs including The Story of Pilliga Pete and Clarrie the Cocky (2010), a family story and music CD written and narrated by Waters, Brel (2010) a live album sung in French and a tribute to the Belgian singer-songwriter Jacques Brel, the double live album, John Waters Looking Through A Glass Onion (2011) and his debut originals album Cloudland (2011).
+Waters has released of CDs including The Story of Pilliga Pete and Clarrie the Cocky (2010), a family story and music CD written and narrated by Waters, Brel (2010) a live album sung in French and a tribute to the Belgian singer-songwriter Jacques Brel, the double live album, John Waters Looking Through A Glass Onion (2011) and his debut originals album Cloudland (2011).

 Theatre

-Waters’ first big break was in musicals, playing Claude in a Sydney production of Hair in 1969, then Judas in Godspell and Pontius Pilate in the Australian concert production of Jesus Christ Superstar.

 He was in the original Australian production of They're Playing Our Song, which opened on 23 August 1980 at the Theatre Royal in Sydney.
 It starred Waters and Jacki Weaver, with Rhonda Burchmore as one of the Inner Voices.
 An Australian cast recording of the show was later released by Festival Records.

-In 2000, Waters appeared in a production of The Sound of Music, in which he played the part of Captain von Trapp, alongside Lisa McCune as Maria.

 In 2005, Waters starred in David Williamson's play Influence as shock jock Ziggi Blasko.
 The play was performed in Sydney during March/April 2005 and in Melbourne in June/July 2005.

 In 2008, he played The Narrator in Richard O'Brien's Rocky Horror Show at Star City Casino, Sydney.

-Waters has toured Australia in a critically acclaimed role alongside Brett Tucker in The Woman in Black.
+In 2006–2007.
+Waters toured Australia, Hong Kong and New Zealand in a critically acclaimed role alongside Brett Tucker in The Woman in Black.

 In 2010 he starred in the Melbourne Theatre Company's production of The Swimming Club, a play by Australian author Hannie Rayson.

 In 2013 Waters starred in The Addams Family musical as Gomez Addams.
 The production premiered in Sydney on 24 March 2013 and closed on 9 June 2013.

 In 2017, Waters played Ulysses in Music Theatre Melbourne's concert production of Paris.
 He had previously played the role of Agamemnon on the musical's original concept album released in 1990.

+In 2024 Waters starred in a new Australian tour of The Woman in Black as Arthur Kipps.